justeattakeaway/pie/apps/pie-docs/src/engineers/guidelines/browser-support.md

 {% notification {
 type: "warning",
-message: "This list needs to be reviewed often, so we can stay up-to-date with the browsers chosen by our users."
+message: "This list needs to be reviewed often so we can stay up to date with the browsers chosen by our users."
 } %}

 ---